tzickel/chunkedbuffer/README.md

 The Pipe class provides read API which allows for reading, reading until seperator, skiping, peeking and finding.

-The read API has both one (convert to bytes) or zero (return the original buffer data via a memoryview with _zerocopy commands).
+The read API has both one copy (convert to bytes) or zero copy (return the original buffer data via a memoryview with _zerocopy commands).

 The data is held inside the Pipe by a series of non contiguous list of buffers which are called Chunks.